Change Message Tutorial

 Add a Change Message Using the API

 The following is an example of a pass field that includes an optional change message value using the key changeMessage.
 The value of changeMessage is the text that will appear in the notification.
-The placeholder %@ for the field’s new value is required.
+The placeholder %@ for the field’s future value is required.

 When updating a pass, if the specified value is different than what is currently included on the pass, then the change message will be displayed on the user’s device.
-The notification, in this case, would be “The value for this field has changed to New text value.”
+The notification for the sample below would be The value for this field has changed to New text value.

 {